 The number of directors comprising our Board is fixed from time to time by resolution of the Board, pursuant to our amended and restated certificate of incorporation.
-Our Board currently consists of nine members.
-On January 26, 2022, Mr. Drever notified the Board of his resignation from the Board effective as of June 9, 2022, and our Board approved a resolution reducing the size of the Board from nine to eight members, with such reduction contingent upon and effective as of Mr. Drever's resignation from the Board.
+Our Board currently consists of eight members.
+On January 26, 2022, former director Brent Drever notified the Board of his resignation from the Board effective as of June 9, 2022, and our Board approved a resolution reducing the size of the Board from nine to eight members, effective upon Mr. Drever's resignation from the Board.

 Our amended and restated certificate of incorporation provides for a classified Board consisting of three classes of directors.
-Currently, Class I consists of three directors, Class II consists of three directors and Class III consists of three directors.
-Effective upon Mr. Drever's resignation from the Board, Class I will consist of two directors.
+Currently, Class I consists of two directors, Class II consists of three directors and Class III consists of three directors.
 Each class serves for a three-year term.
 Vacancies on our Board may be filled by the affirmative vote of a majority of directors then in office.
 A director elected by our Board to fill a vacancy in a class, including vacancies created by an increase in the number of directors, shall serve for the remainder of the full term of that class and until the director's successor is duly elected and qualified.
-Our Nominating and Corporate Governance Committee is charged with oversight of the Company's governance structure, including the size and composition of the Board.
-We believe that the current size of the Board (including the planned reduction in size upon Mr. Drever's resignation) is appropriate for our Company.
-Furthermore, we believe that it is appropriate for our Company to maintain a classified Board.
-The continuity, stability and institutional knowledge provided by having two-thirds of our Board carry over year-over-year is advantageous for us, particularly as a relatively new public company.
+Our Nominating and Corporate Governance Committee is charged with oversight of the Company's governance structure, including the size and composition of the Board, and engages in regular discussions regarding whether the current size of the Board remains appropriate.